Awards and Recognition Programs

 Goldstein – Van Nortwick Award for Excellence

-The Steven M. Goldstein Award for Excellence was established by The Florida Bar Foundation board of directors in 1995 to honor the memory of Steven M. Goldstein.
+The Steven M. Goldstein Award for Excellence was established by The Florida Bar Foundation (now FFLA) board of directors in 1995 to honor the memory of Steven M. Goldstein.
 Goldstein, a former legal services attorney and professor of law at Florida State University College of Law, was a tireless advocate of the legal rights of the poor and disadvantaged and was respected nationally for his dedication to upholding the constitutional rights of those with unpopular causes.
-For many years, he served as the touchstone by which the Foundation measured the significance of its mission and its progress.
+For many years, he served as the touchstone by which FFLA measured the significance of its mission and its progress.
 In 2019, the award was renamed the Goldstein – Van Nortwick Award for Excellence.
 Former Foundation president William A. Van Nortwick devoted decades of leadership to pro bono and legal services.

-This competitive award recognizes a project of significant impact work undertaken by a Foundation grantee.
+This competitive award recognizes a project of significant impact work undertaken by a FFLA grantee.
 To be eligible, the project must affect a substantial number of poor persons, address an important poverty-law issue, involve a significant commitment of grantee program resources and staff, and reflect legal work which is of a high professional level.

 Goldstein Award Recipients